thuvasooriya/ros2as/docs/README.md

 ## changelog

-authored by @thuvasooriya, co-authored by claude-sonnet-4.5 see [CHANGELOG.md](CHANGELOG.md) for detailed changes and modifications.
+changes authored by @thuvasooriya, co-authored by claude-sonnet-4.5

+see [CHANGELOG.md](CHANGELOG.md) for detailed changes and modifications.